Wembley Stadium: Music

 Adele completed her world tour with two concerts, dubbed "The Finale", at Wembley on 28 and 29 June 2017.
 The 28 June concert was attended by 98,000 fans, a stadium record for a UK music event.
 It was originally scheduled to conclude on 2 July 2017, however on 30 June Adele announced via social media that she had regretfully cancelled her final two performances upon medical advice due to vocal injuries.
 American singer-songwriter Taylor Swift performed two sold-out shows at the stadium on 22 and 23 June 2018.
 The shows were attended by over 143,000 people and were the last shows for the European leg of her Reputation Stadium Tour.

 On 1 and 2 June 2019, BTS became the first K-pop group to headline and sell out at Wembley, by selling out two dates for their Love Yourself: Speak Yourself tour.
 In June 2019, the Spice Girls performed the last three sold out dates of their Spice World – 2019 Tour.
 The three-night sellout stand was the highest-grossing engagement of the year, winning the Spice Girls the 2019 Billboard Live Music Award for Top Boxscore.
 June also saw two sold-out shows by Fleetwood Mac's new line-up.
 Later, on 6 July 2019, The Who performed in the stadium during their Moving On!
 Tour, 40 years since playing in the old stadium.
-The popular British band Coldplay played six shows from 12 to 20 August during their Music Of The Spheres Tour, and will be playing ten more shows in 2025, as part of their final stop of the tour from 22 August to 8 September 2025.
 In June 2022, Harry Styles, previously of One Direction, performed two sold out nights at the stadium as part of his solo world tour, Love on Tour, following a venue change from The O2 Arena due to high demand.
 The COVID-19 pandemic had forced the original tour planned for 2020 to be postponed.
 Four further Love on Tour shows were played in 2023.
 On 6 August 2022, after two years of postponement because of the COVID-19 pandemic restrictions, Irish pop band Westlife performed for the first time at the stadium with a recorded screenplay at ITV on 20 November 2022.
 On 3 September 2022, the Foo Fighters played in a sold out Wembley to pay tribute to their late drummer Taylor Hawkins, with guest appearances from Liam Gallagher, Queen, Brian Johnson, Lars Ulrich, Them Crooked Vultures, Paul McCartney and many others.